 The application for divorce must be accompanied by a certificate from a counsellor stating that the parties have considered reconciliation with the assistance of a marriage counsellor or some other approved marriage counselling organisation (s 44(1B) Family Law Act).
 The certificate is part of the divorce application and must be signed by the counsellor with whom the parties considered reconciliation.

 When the court is satisfied that special circumstances exist to warrant the hearing of the application for dissolution even though the parties have not considered a reconciliation, the requirement of the certificate may be dispensed with (s 44(1C) Family Law Act).
 If one party refuses to attend counselling, the counsellor can still provide a certificate stating this fact, and it is not a bar to the divorce being granted.

-Once the court is satisfied that a divorce should be granted, it will issue a certificate of divorce one month after the divorce is granted.
+Once the court is satisfied that a divorce should be granted, it will issue a certificate of divorce one month and one day after the divorce is granted to the person via the Commonwealth Courts Portal.
+The court no longer posts orders to the parties, so each party must register to the Commonwealth Courts Portal to access copies of their orders and any documents filed online.
 This is when the divorce order takes effect.
-The one-month delay allows time for the divorce order to be challenged if it has been obtained improperly.
+The one-month-one-day delay allows time for the divorce order to be challenged if it has been obtained improperly.
 The parties can only remarry once the divorce order takes effect.

 If the parties reconcile after a divorce is granted and before it takes effect, they must make an application to the court to have the order set aside.
 Otherwise the order will take effect automatically after one month, and the marriage will be dissolved.